Times Higher Education

 Firesoul Media has partnered up with the Escuela International de Cine y Television (EICTV), to offer you the chance of taking part in an intensive, hands-on Documentary Summer School in Cuba this summer, where you will learn about the art of storytelling with one of Cuba’s most talented documentarians.
 You will then create, shoot and edit a documentary in a country that is steeped in tradition yet on the brink of radical change.

 With a vision to offer a cross-cultural experience and a unique insight into Cuba and Latin America’s “new ways of seeing” to documentary students around the world, Stephen Hart, Professor of Latin American Film, Literature & Culture at University College London set up the course in 2006.
-Now in its eleventh year, the course is co-ordinated by previous student of UCL and the EICTV, Rebecca Radmore of Firesoul Media.
+Now in its twelfth year, the course is co-ordinated by previous student of UCL and the EICTV, Rebecca Radmore of Firesoul Media.

 The workshop is run by the world-famous Escuela Internacional de Cine y Television (EICTV), situated just 30 miles outside Havana in San Antonio de los Baños.
 Founded in 1986 by Gabriel García Marquez, the International Film and Television School – cited in The Guardian as a ‘Vatican for Film-Makers’ – is a world leader in the field of documentary film-making.